yyutong/tp/docs/UserGuide.md

 #### 3.17 Show the statistic of the expenses: `showStatistic`

-Show the overview of the expenses, such as the total number of expenses as welll as the total spending.
+Show the overview of the expenses, such as the total number of expenses as well as the total spending.

-There are arranging in descending order in which the category that you spent the most will on the first row.
+There are arranging in descending order in which the category that you spent the most will be on the first row.

 Format: `showStatistic`